Junfei-Z/junfei-z.github.io/content/research/RL-Enhanced Disturbance-Aware MPC for Robust UAV Trajectory Tracking/index.md

 ROAM demonstrates that **deep integration of RL, observers, and MPC** yields a control system with faster convergence, better stability, and higher resilience.
 Its lightweight and modular design makes it highly suitable for **real-time deployment** on embedded UAV platforms.

-📄[Accepted at IEEE SMC 2025] — To appear

 <!-- [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.